Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Methodology

-Figure \ref{fig:HAM} \textbf{(c)} shows a visual example of the forward \textit{HETM}.
-As shown, the forward \textit{HETM} can construct a robust decision boundary, which is capable to alleviate the affection brought by affine transformations and easy-nominal example overwhelming.
+where $\hat{p}\in\mathbb{R}^{1\!\times\!C}$. \cref{fig:HAM} \tb{(c)} shows a visual example of the forward \ti{ATM}.
+As shown, the forward \ti{ATM} can construct a robust decision boundary, enabling alleviating the affection brought by affine transformations and easy-normal examples.

-\textbf{Backward \textit{HETM}. }However, the forward \textit{HETM} is an asymmetric distance that cannot satisfy the distance axioms, which may miss some other types of anomalies.
-As reported in \cite{MVTECLOCO}, anomalies can be split into two categories: structural and logical anomalies.
-Structural anomalies are invalid objects dissimilar to the template set, while logical ones are the valid query objects that occur in invalid locations.
-Since the forward \textit{HETM} can only identify whether an object is valid but fail to discover whether a valid object occurs in invalid positions, it leads to missed detection of logical anomalies.
-Motivated by that, we further present the backward \textit{HETM}, \emph{i.e.,} employing \textit{HETM} from $\mathcal{T}$ to $Q$ to discover whether the valid queries occur in the position.
-Given a query $Q_{x,y}$, backward \textit{HETM} calculate its logical anomaly socre by
+\tb{Backward \ti{ATM}.} As reported in \cite{MVTECLOCO}, anomalies can be split into two categories: structural and logical anomalies.
+Structural anomalies are invalid objects dissimilar to the template set, while logical ones are valid query objects in invalid locations.
+Forward \ti{ATM} can determine whether a query object is valid in the corresponding template patches.
+Thus, it can deal with the vast majority of structural anomalies and some logical anomalies.
+However, as depicted in \cref{fig:BATM} \tb{(a)}, forward \ti{ATM} may misclassify the anomalous queries lacking key objects as normal ones because it only explores the similar prototypes of query objects, leading to missed detection of some logical anomalies, especially applying forward \ti{ATM} to a large search space.
+To address this issue, we further propose backward \ti{ATM}, which employs forward ATM in an inverse direction (\ti{i.e.,} from $\mathcal{T}^{(j)}$ to $\mathcal{Q}^{(j)}$, see \cref{fig:BATM} \tb{(b)}).
+For the elements in template feature $\mathcal{T}^{(j)}_{x,y}$, backward \ti{ATM} explores their similar prototypes within the corresponding query patches.
+This process enables it to identify whether some key objects are missing in that neighborhood, localizing logical anomalies that are overlooked by forward \textit{ATM}.
+Given a query $\mathcal{Q}^{(j)}_{x,y}$, the backward anomaly score $\overleftarrow{S}^{(j)}_{x,y}$ can be calculated as: